annotation/text-fabric/docs/index.md

 ## Use the Text-Fabric browser

 Explore your corpus without programming.

-??? abstract "Start up"
+Here is how to start up text-fabric.

+??? hint "On Windows?"
+    You can click the Start Menu, and type `text-fabric bhsa` or `text-fabric cunei` in the search box, and then Enter.

+??? hint "On Linux or Macos?"
-    You can open a terminal (such as `bash` on Unix and `cmd.exe` on Windows), and just say
+    You can open a terminal (command prompt), and just say

     ```sh
     text-fabric bhsa